Monday, December 12, 2011

 Will

-The Purpose of a will is to pass on property upon the death of the testator.
+The purpose of a will is to pass on property upon the death of the testator.
 In Texas, if the testator is married, he/she may not pass community property to any person other than the surviving spouse without the spouse's agreement.
 A testator may pass separate property to anyone he/she chooses.
 Separate vs. Community Property will be discussed later in the series.

 If a married person dies without a will, his/her property passes under the state's intestacy laws.
 In Texas, the decedent's part of the community property automatically goes to the surviving spouse provided that the decedent does not have any surviving children who are not also the children of the surviving spouse.
 If the decedent has a child who is not the surviving spouse's child, however, the decedent's part of the community property passes to said child.
-If same decedent has separate property, any child, whether born to or outside the marriage, gets 2/3 of the property and the surviving spouse gets the remaining 1/3.
+If the decedent has separate property, any child, whether born to or outside the marriage, gets 2/3 of the property and the surviving spouse gets the remaining 1/3.

 If a will is handwritten, it must be written wholly in the testator's handwriting or it will be invalid.
 If drafting a typewritten will, a self-proving affidavit will make the probate process flow more smoothly for your heirs.
 A self-proving affidavit is a document notarized by 2 or more persons, over the age of 14, who witnessed the signing of the will.
 It is not necessary that they read the will, it is only necessary that they witnessed the signing.
 The witnesses should not be an attorney who drafted the document or the person who notarized the document.